hypertrack/quickstart-ios/README.md

 Log into the HyperTrack dashboard, and open the [setup page](https://dashboard.hypertrack.com/setup).
 Upload your Auth Key (file in the format `AuthKey_KEYID.p8`) and fill in your Team ID.

-This key will only be used to send remote push notifications to your apps.
+This key will only be used to send silent push notifications to your apps.

 ##### Enable remote notifications in the app